 Science has made another shocking revelation.
-According to this study, you have a 14% higher likelihood of surviving a heart attack if you’re in a healthy relationship.
+According to this study, you have a 14% higher likelihood of surviving a heart attack if you are in a healthy relationship.
 Although it may look like nothing, this 14% can be the difference between living and dying from a heart attack.

 This also extends to other areas of life as well.
-One of the negative psychological effects of being single too long is that your willingness to fight for life (and for a good life) may reduce.
+One of the negative psychological effects of being single for too long is that your willingness to fight for life (and for a good life) may be reduced.
 Because when you think of it, what’s there to fight for anyway?

 10. Focus on the actualization of goals